Baton Rouge General lights up the holidays starting Saturday

 Baton Rouge General is also bringing back its walk-through display including singing trees, the mega-tree trio, a giant waving Santa and 24-foot light tunnels.

-The community is invited to come enjoy Holiday Lights starting at 5:30 p.m. every night until December 31st.
+A preview was held Friday evening for members of the Baton Rouge General family.
+The community is invited to come enjoy Holiday Lights starting Saturday at 5:30 p.m. and continuing every night until December 31st.

 On Dec.
 7 and 14 from 5:30-7:30 p.m., BRG will host “Snow & Glow,” a popular ticketed event featuring holiday characters, real snow, pictures with Santa and Mrs. Claus, music, and more.
 Advance tickets are required for all attendees to enter.
 The $5 advance tickets go on sale November 18 at brgeneral.org/glow.